JanSkn/poker-calculator/README.md

 The frontend of this project was made with HTML and Javascript, the calculations are done with Python.
 Data is exchanged with REST-Api.

+Please note that the calculator does not consider other players yet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>